Daniel-Griffiths/dbfz-mod-manager/README.md

 Currently the best place to get mods for DBFZ is [gamebanana.com](https://gamebanana.com/skins/games/6246).

-Once you download any mod you should see a `.pak` and a `.sig` file, depending on the mod these files might be stored a few folders deep.
-Once you have these files
-Open the DBFZ Mod Manager and click `Open Mods Folder`, place both the `.pak` and `.sig` files in this folder.
-Click `Refresh Mods List` and the new mods should show up!

-Do not put mods into subfolders!
-Your mod directory should look something like this.
+Once you download any mod you should have a `.zip` or `.rar` file.
+In the DBFZ Mod Manager click `Add Mod`, browse to the location of the file and select it.
+After that the mod should be installed, just click `Save and Play` to try it out!

 <img src="mods.png" width="500px" />